Updated 2026

 A quality cold-climate ducted heat pump installs for $14,000–$18,000 nationally, with Ontario quoting the lowest range at $5,000–$9,000.
 Ductless mini-splits start at $3,500–$6,000.
 Geothermal is the premium tier at $25,000–$45,000.

 Federal and provincial rebates can offset $1,500 to $17,000 of these costs depending on where you live and what you\'re replacing.
-Use the table below to find pricing in your province.
+Use the table below to find pricing in your province, or read our deep-dive heat pump cost guide for 2026 covering 10-year total cost of ownership, hidden costs, and worked after-rebate examples.

 • Free quotes within 24 hours